It happened again.

 But I also wonder whether you feel – as I do – a longing to go deeper in prayer with our Savior over this tragedy that surely breaks His heart even as it does ours.

 How does He want us to pray?

-What does He want for Paris?
-For our world?
+What does He want for that weeping city?
+For our mourning world?